Jaxx497/concertus/readme.md

 - Provide visual progress when scanning in songs
 - Improved testing for various formats
-- Create new playlist on add song to playlist popup
 - Re-work sort-by-column approach
 - Custom themeing
 - Implement a secondary player backend (gstreamer?)